 JBC Converting Capabilities: Digital Die-Cutting & Rapid Prototyping

-By 10 AM the next day, the engineer had prototype parts in-hand.
+By 10 AM the next day, the engineer had prototype parts in hand.
 How did we do it?
 Regular readers of this blog know that JBC Technologies specializes in precision die cutting.
 Converting is an important part of our capabilities, too.
 Then there are our value-added solutions.
-For rapid prototyping, we provide die-less part fabrication both at our headquarters in Ohio and at our Wisconsin location.
+For rapid prototyping, we provide die-less part fabrication at all four of our locations.

 Is Digital Die-Cutting Right for Your Application?